-Fixing a violation generated by a rule is usually a fast and easy task if the developers knows the system.
+Fixing a violation generated by a rule is usually a fast and easy task if the developers know the system.
 The rules consist in a LHS which is the current code and a RHS which is the suggested replacement.
 This can be done automatically if the user validates the application of the rule.

 5.3.
-Java Case Studies
+Java case studies

-In our previous work [9], we evaluated the proposed approach on the Java systems Ant, Tomcat and Lucene.
+In our previous work (Hora et al., 2013), we evaluated the proposed approach on the Java systems Ant, Tomcat and Lucene.
 The goal of this study was to compare our system specific rules with generic ones provided by static analysis tools.
 In order to complement the results of this paper, we present the main research questions of our previous study and discuss them.

-RQ3 Are specific warnings more likely to point to real violations than generic warnings?
+RQ3: Are specific warnings more likely to point to real violations than generic warnings?

 The outcome of this experiment is that specific warnings are in fact more likely to point to real violations.
 This was true for all the case studies.
-As expected, in general, tools to detect coding standard violations produce too many false positives [13, 15, 26].
-In this case, precision of generic warnings remained between 0.015 and 0.07 (which is coherent with previously published results [8, 15, 16]), while precision of specific warnings remained between 0.12 and 0.49.
+As expected, in general, tools to detect coding standard violations produce too many false positives (Joao Araujo Filho and Valente, 2011; Kim and Ernst, 2007; Renggli et al., 2010).
+In this case, precision of generic warnings remained between 0.015 and 0.07 (which is coherent with previously published results Hora et al., 2012; Kim and Ernst, 2007; Kim et al., 2006), while precision of specific warnings remained between 0.12 and 0.49.